 As I understand it, after Dąbrowski death, the countryside home was ransacked.
 After his wife passed away, the apartment and most of its contents in Warsaw were also lost to the family and taken over by the government.

 A memorial conference was held for Dr. Dąbrowski in Edmonton in November of 1982.
-By then, I was a psychologist working with the Government of Alberta; however, over the years, a priority of mine was to keep Dąbrowski's theory alive by maintaining an archive containing his original writings, and collections of publications related to his theory.
+By then, I was a psychologist working with the Government; however, over the years, a priority of mine was to keep Dąbrowski's theory alive by maintaining an archive containing his original writings, and collections of publications related to his theory.
 With the development of the world wide web, I established and continue to maintain the Dąbrowski website (Tillier, 2008).
 My efforts at disseminating his legacy have included making his original writings available to interested parties and participating in, and hosting conferences on the theory.
 Some of Dąbrowski's original writings are held at the Library and Archives Canada, Ottawa.